 - Pomegranate powder - Pomegranate juice and pomegranate powder are both great choices for this smoothie.
 The powder will add more vitamins and nutrients but less color.
 If you're able to buy the powder, I highly recommend it!

 - Greens - If you want to up the nutrients in this smoothie, you can add fresh greens like kale or spinach, or you can add your favorite green superfood powder.
-I like Dragon Herb's green powder.
+I like Dragon Herbs' green powder.
 Check out this Superfood Packed Green Smoothie for a similar smoothie that uses it.
+Keep in mind that adding greens might change the color of the smoothie.

 Step-by-Step Instructions